hucker/frist/README.md

 ### Inclusive `thru` helper

-Frist also provides a helper available on the compact `UnitNamespace` properties (for example `cal.mon`, `cal.day`, `biz.biz_day`) named `thru`.
+Frist also provides a helper available on the compact `UnitNames` properties (for example `cal.mon`, `cal.day`, `biz.biz_day`) named `thru`.
 The `thru` method uses inclusive end semantics which is convenient for human-readable ranges such as "Mon thru Fri" where the end unit is part of the range.

 - `*.in_` methods and the main API use half-open intervals: `start <= value < end`. - `*.thru(start, end)` is inclusive on the end: it returns True when `start <= value <= end`.